-- Starting with the 2019 plan year (for which you’ll file taxes in April 2020), the penalty no longer applies.
+The fee for not having health insurance no longer applies.
 (The fee is sometimes called the “Shared Responsibility Payment” or “mandate.”)
-If you don’t have coverage during 2019 or later, you don’t need an exemption in order to avoid the penalty.
+If you don’t have coverage after 2019, you don’t need an exemption to avoid the penalty.

-- If you are 30 or older and want to buy a Catastrophic health plan, you must apply for a hardship exemption to qualify.
-Learn about hardship exemptions and Catastrophic plans for 2019 or later.
+If you are 30 or older and want to buy a “Catastrophic” health plan, you must apply for a hardship exemption to qualify.
+Learn about hardship exemptions and Catastrophic plans after 2019.

 How to apply for a hardship exemption

-- If you’d prefer to complete an application and submit documentation for a 2019 hardship exemption (or are applying for a 2018 hardship exemption), you may follow the instructions below.
+- For information on completing an application and submitting documentation for hardship exemption, you may follow the instructions below.

 Need a hardship exemption form?

 Get instructions for downloading the hardship exemption form, and a link to the form itself.

 Following are all hardship exemptions, with links to details, forms, and instructions.